 Credit scoring for businesses is a bit different (and more complicated) than scoring for consumers.
 Personal FICO scores range from 300 to 850 while business credit scores use different scales.
 There are three primary business credit score bureaus and they all structure their ratings differently.

 You can find your business credit score by visiting the Dun & Bradstreet, Equifax and Experian websites.
 You can check your business credit history at no cost, but you will have to pay a fee to see your credit scores.
 Here's how the 3 business credit bureaus score:

 Dun & Bradstreet offers three scores in its credit report:

 - Paydex score – An indicator of the timeliness of your payments.
 The score ranges from zero to 100.
 A score above 80 indicates payments made within terms.

 - Commercial credit score – Shows the likelihood of a severe delinquency on your bills in the next year.
 The score ranges from 101 to 670, with a lower score representing a higher probability of a delinquency.
 A score above 450 is good and above 482 is excellent.

 - Financial stress score – Predicts the likelihood of your business failing within the next year.
-The score ranges from A score above 1509 is good and above 1570 is excellent.
+With a range of 1,001-1,875, above 1509 is good and above 1570 is excellent.